Dogyunjeong/study/go-lang/src/2.exercise4/exercise6.md

 ### what is idiomatic go code
 ### _ "throw away returns", "send returns ito the void"

+### Variadic parameter
-### Variadic parameter: When you see that a func has a parameter of this type "...interface{}" this is called a "variadic parameter" and it means that the func can take as many values of that type as you want to pass in
+  When you see that a func has a parameter of this type "...interface{}" this is called a "variadic parameter" and it means that the func can take as many values of that type as you want to pass in

 ### interface{}